June 25, 2019

 September 6, 2016

 Drs.
-I-Cheng Ho and Hui-Hsin Chang of Brigham and Women’s Hospital recently published a paper in Arthritis & Rheumatology on the results of a study they completed using samples from the Partners Biobank.
+I-Cheng Ho and Hui-Hsin Chang of Brigham and Women’s Hospital recently published a paper in Arthritis & Rheumatology on the results of a study they completed using samples from the Mass General Brigham Biobank.
 This study investigated the relationship between a variation in a gene and the risk for the development of rheumatoid arthritis (RA).
 Drs.
 Ho and Chang found that the variation in this gene leads to increased activity of immune cells, which can cause the inflammation characteristic of RA.

 March 22, 2016